daniilvinn/daniilvinn.github.io/_posts/2024-05-04-my_blog_post.md

 ### Bit stream
 All this compression and 3-5 bits savings don't make any sense if I still have byte-aligned data structures.
 I needed a data structure which is not aligned to a byte - I needed a bit stream.

 Using a bit stream instead of array of float32/float16/uint/int, I can compress vertices much effectively, because not a single bit will be wasted: data is packed as much as possible.
 This technique turned out to work really well on GPU - I simply use GPU bit stream reader to fetch vertex data.
+By providing an offset in *bits* and num of bits to read, the reader returns us a `uint` representing encoded value.

+Considering that I deal with non-byte-aligned data, I can't just load some value from bit stream and expect it to have sign.
+To solve this, I used a trick called "bit extend", which expands sign bit, effectively restoring sign of the value.